Arye182/Client_Server_Communication/README.md

 - ClientHandler.h
 - MyClientHandler
 - MySerialServer
+- MyParallelServer
 - MyTestClientHandler
 - ParalelServer
 - ObjectAdapter

 # Installation
-1.
-2.
-3.
-4. open terminal in a linux system and in the directory of the programm:
+1. open terminal in a linux system and in the directory of the programm:
+2. type:
-5. type: g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread
+ g++ -std=c++14 *.cpp -Wall -Wextra -Wshadow -Wnon-virtual-dtor -pedantic -o a.out -pthread
-6.
-7.
-8.
+3. run script of clients and get the solutions!

 # Support
 arye.amsalem@gmail.com